-This is a step by step guide on how to make a baked potato, a steakhouse-style baked potato.
-This is the best-baked potato recipe and it will show you how to get that fluffy inside and the crispy, salty, potato skin you love on the outside.
+This is a step by step guide on how to make a steakhouse-style baked potato.
+This is the best baked potato recipe and it will show you how to get that fluffy inside and the crispy, salty, potato skin you love on the outside.

 I grew up in Idaho on a farm and most years we had potatoes in our fields.
 Idaho Potatoes have been an inexpensive staple in my diet my entire life.

 I love potatoes because they're one of the most diverse vegetables and can be made dozens and dozens of ways.

 Did you know there is even an Idaho Potato Council?
 Yes friends, in Idaho, potatoes are kind of a big deal.
 I look forward to sharing some of my family's favorite potato recipes with you!

 Potatoes first came to Idaho by way of Mormon Pioneers.
 The Mormon Pioneers migrated north from Utah and potatoes are one of the first crops planted.

 Potatoes thrive particularly well in Eastern and Southern Idaho because of the Volcanic Ash Soil.